dstroud/dreamsequence/README.md

 	  - Mode+transp.: beginning with note C1, incoming notes are mapped to the mode configured in GLOBAL>>Mode, then a diatonic transposition based on the active chord degree is applied.
 	  - Mode: beginning with note C1, incoming notes are mapped to the mode configured in GLOBAL>>Mode.

-- Octave: Shifts output from -2 to +4 octaves.
+- Octave: Shifts output from -4 to +4 octaves.

-- Duration (_Engine, Crow, MIDI_): Note duration relative to 1 measure.
-Values ending in T are tuplets. _Currently, Dreamsequence always uses this value regardless of how long the source note is sustained._
+- Duration: Note duration relative to 1 measure.
+Values ending in T are tuplets.

-- Amp: (_Engine, Just Friends_): Either Norns sound engine amplitude in percent or Just Friends amplitude in volts (0-5v).

-- Cutoff (_Engine_): Norns sound engine filter frequency offset.

-- Fltr tracking (_Engine_): Amount of "Keyboard tracking" applied to the Norns sound engine filter.
-Higher values will result in a higher filter cutoff for higher pitched notes.
-Final filter frequency = note frequency * filter tracking + cutoff. (y = mx + b slope-intercept).

-- Gain (_Engine_): Norns sound engine gain setting.

-- Pulse width (_Engine_): Norns sound engine square-wave based pulse width.

-- Port in (_MIDI): MIDI port used for the MIDI Harmonizer (accepts all channels).

-- Port out (_MIDI_): Port for MIDI output.

-- Channel (_MIDI_): Channel for MIDI output.

-- Pass velocity (_MIDI_): Option to use the incoming MIDI velocity for the outgoing note.

-- Velocity (_MIDI, Disting_): Note velocity (only available for MIDI output when pass velocity = false).

-- Mod wheel: (_MIDI_): Send MIDI control change 1 value out to the configured MIDI port and channel.

-- Output (_Crow_): Select between trigger or Attack Decay (AD) envelope to be sent from Crow out 2.

-- AD env. skew: Amount the AD envelope will be skewed, where 0 = Decay only, 50 = triangle, and 100 = Attack only.
+- Dynamics: Volume or amplitude of voice.

 #### CV HARMONIZER menu

-- Output: Where the output of the harmonizer is sent for playback.
-Some menu items are output-specific.
+- Voice: Where the output of the harmonizer is sent for playback.
+Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).
-  - Mute: No sound is output.
-  - Engine: Norns PolyPerc engine.
-  - MIDI: Output on the selected MIDI port.
-  - Crow: Outputs a monophonic sequence via Crow for Eurorack and other CV-capable gear.
-See [Crow Patching](https://github.com/dstroud/dreamsequence/blob/main/README.md#crow-patching).
-  - ii-JF: Just Friends Eurorack module requires Crow connected via i2c.
-  - Disting: Disting EX Eurorack module requires Crow connected via i2c.

 - Notes: Four ways of mapping voltage send to Crow input 1 to notes are available.
 This works just like the Seq but instead of choosing a column on Grid, we use the incoming voltage which is then quantized to 1v/oct or 1 semitone increments.
     - Triad: voltage of 0v, 1/12v, 2/12v map to notes 1-3 from the active chord interpreted as a triad.
 Voltage of 3/12v, 4/12v, 5/12v play the same notes one octave up, etc..